Moopinger/CLZero/README.md

 # CLZero
-A project for fuzzing HTTP/1.1 CL.0 Attack Vectors.
+A project for fuzzing HTTP/1.1 CL.0 Request Smuggling Attack Vectors.

 # About
 Thank you to @albinowax and @defparam, else this tool would not exist.
 Inspired by the tool [Smuggler](https://github.com/defparam/smuggler) all attack methods adapted from there and https://portswigger.net/research/how-to-turn-security-research-into-profit